-to my child in accordance with the written instruction of the child's LAPP.
+LAPP. to my child in accordance with the written instruction of the child's

-I have carefully read this Authorization to Administer Medication, and I understand and agree to each of the covenants and conditions set for above.
-This Authorization to Administer Medication is effective for (state the relevant time period, such as one day or one week, up to one year for chronic conditions), unless earlier revoked.
+I have carefully read this Authorization to Administer Medic each of the covenants and conditions set for above.
+Medication is effective for This Authorization to Administer(state the relevant time

 Parent or Guardian (Print Name) Date

 Signature of Parent or Guardian

-Home Phone -
+Home Phone

 Cell Phone

 Work Phone